shibam17/musicappjs-workshop/README.md

 #### Adding events and event-listeners
  Next part is to make the app understand when to do the things.
 Like if someone clicks on play button then what to do?
  All these are done with the help of calling functions when there is an event.
-Which can be triggered by event-listeners.
+Which can be triggered by **event-listeners**.
  For example:
  ```play_btn.addEventListener('click', TogglePlaySong);```
  In the above code when there will be an event with the ```play_btn``` it will call the ```TogglePlaySong``` function.